Building AI Agents: A Practical Guide for Developers

 Memory & State Management

-Agents need memory to track:
+Agents need **memory** to track: - Conversation history - Intermediate results - Long-term context

 Types of Memory